EXP-00/IBSchool_notes/Bounties.md

 # Bounties
 just a fun way of saying stuff we have to do. some fun, some less fun.

-these tasks should be done as soon as possible. every category should have one task done before playing
+tasks only apply to each week. at end of each Sunday, no tasks should be left

 no playing in school, you need to nap
 ## School